We have a legal responsibility to ensure that all our workers and employees have the legal right to live and work in the UK.

 We strongly recommend that you consult the UK government website gov.uk under the ' Apply for a UK visa' section of the Home Office webpages to determine your suitability for a UK visa.
 Further information on the various tiers of the points based system is also available under the Immigration section of our HR website.

 International applicants seeking sponsorship to apply for a Tier 2 (General) visa.

 If you are an applicant from a country outside of the EEA , you can only be employed if you hold an appropriate work visa.
 For skilled workers who are eligible for sponsorship, the most applicable work visa is often a Tier 2 (General) visa.
-The posts which are eligible for sponsorship under Tier 2 are skilled occupations which are at or above National Qualifications Framework (NQF) level 6.
-Details of the skilled occupations, their Standard Occupational Classification (SOC) codes and the minimum appropriate rates of pay for each occupation are listed in the UK Visas and Immigration Codes of Practice for Skilled Workers.
+The posts which are eligible for sponsorship under Tier 2 are skilled occupations which are at or above Regulated Qualifications Framework (RQF) level 6.
+Details of the skilled occupations, their Standard Occupational Classification (SOC) codes and the minimum appropriate rates of pay for each occupation are listed in Tables 1 and 2 of Appendix J of the Immigration rules.

 There is also a minimum salary stated by UKVI which must be paid to sponsored individuals under Tier 2.
-From April 2017, for those classed by UKVI as 'experienced' workers, this minimum salary will rise to £30,000.
+For those classed by UKVI as 'experienced' workers, this minimum salary is £30,000.
 The minimum salary for those classed by UKVI as 'new entrant' workers remains at £20,800.
 This minimum salary threshold rate or the classification code (SOC code) rate, whichever is the higher, must be paid by any organisation who sponsors an individual under Tier 2.